 Lastly, a business model proposal was tested with potential customers in order to validate assumptions on how IoT will be value adding across the value chain.
 Early stage exploration of digitalization potentials can help de-risk the investment of getting started and locate where to begin, says Jørgen B. Randa:

 "Throughout the process, FORCE Technology has engagingly and with confidence uncovered many preliminary questions and concerns that we have had.
 We have investigated a variety of possibilities for product digitalization and worked our way through several of the technology challenges related to our products and industry.
 We will definitely leverage this work for our next step with digitalization and implementation of IoT enabled products in our portfolio."

-About FORCE Technology: IoT, Data & Services Innovation
+About FORCE Technology: Digital and Sustainable Innovation

-IoT, Data & Services Innovation is a business unit in FORCE Technology with around 30 specialists working with applied innovation - that is, facilitate development processes and help shape the right IoT concept to create valuable IoT solutions for companies to make direct use of.
+Digital and Sustainable Innovation is a business unit in FORCE Technology with around 30 specialists working with applied innovation - that is, facilitate development processes and help shape the right IoT concept to create valuable IoT solutions for companies to make direct use of.
 We have an innovative approach to problem solving, business modeling and service innovation, combined with deep expertise in electronics and hardware.
 We are bridging the gaps between new hardware technologies, design thinking and business development.

 About MADE Digital

 MADE – Manufacturing Academy of Denmark - is a research program launched in 2017 to accelerate digital transformation of Danish production companies.
 Though nine specially focused work packages, the exploration, design and implementation of industry 4.0 is strengthened in MADE Digital in a collaboration between Danish SME’s and larger companies together with university research group and technical experts from the Danish GTS network.
 MADE is supported through a combination of funding from private companies, GTS institutes and universities as well as Innovation Fund Denmark (2014-2019).